Turkish television drama: Production

 The average season length of a Turkish drama is around 35-40 episodes.
 New episodes are filmed 6 days a week to keep up with the demanding production schedule, and crews can work up to 18 hours a day.

 Episodes are generally much longer than those of Western series, with 60% of series running between 120 and 180 minutes per episode including advertisements.
-When Turkish series are run in other markets such as the Balkans and southeastern Europe, episodes are usually split into shorter segments, usually not exceedingly more than 60 minutes.
+When Turkish series are run in other markets such as the Balkans and southeastern Europe, episodes are usually split into shorter segments, usually not exceeding more than 60 minutes.